jolapodolszanska/flowers-classification-cnn/README.md

 # Flower Classification Project

 ## Overview
 This project focuses on the development and refinement of a machine learning model aimed at classifying images of flowers into their respective species.
 Using a convolutional neural network (CNN), the model is trained to distinguish among various common flower types such as roses, tulips, dandelions, and sunflowers.
+This project uses a Flowers Recognition dataset from Kaggle

 ## Features
 - **Data Preprocessing**: Includes image resizing, normalization, and augmentation to enhance model training.